istio/istio.io/content/en/blog/2025/ambient-multicluster/index.md

 ### East-West Gateways

 Each cluster deploys an east-west gateway with a globally routable IP that acts as an entrypoint for cross-cluster communication.
-The east-west gateways are configured using GatewayAPI and controlled by istiod.
+The east-west gateways are configured using Gateway API and controlled by istiod.
 A ztunnel communicates across clusters by connecting to the remote cluster's east-west gateway and sending the destination service FQDN.
 The east-west gateway will then forward the connection to a cluster-local pod of its choosing.
 As such, overlapping IP spaces are of no concern because we never directly address a pod in a remote cluster.